-By self-employing you will have additional responsibilities around tax, superannuation, insurances, pay rates, and criminal record checks, etc. You can use another type of business to manage these employer responsibilities for you.
+By self-employing you will have additional responsibilities around tax, superannuation, insurances, pay rates, and criminal record checks, and NDIS Worker Screening Checks, etc. You can use another type of business to manage these employer responsibilities for you.

 For further information visit ndis.gov.au/participant/self-managing-budgets and read about the responsibilities of self-managing budgets in your plan.

 Some useful websites for finding your own staff are: